Arkansas inmate cites mental illness in death penalty appeal

 LITTLE ROCK, Ark.
 (AP) — An Arkansas death row inmate convicted of killing a state legislator's daughter was diagnosed with schizophrenia and should not be executed, his attorney told the state Supreme Court Thursday.

-Justices heard arguments from the state and Karl Roberts over the inmate's appeal of his conviction and death sentence in the 1999 killing of his 12-year-old niece, Andi Brewer.
+Justices heard arguments over Karl Roberts' appeal of his conviction and death sentence in the 1999 killing of his 12-year-old niece, Andi Brewer.
 Brewer's mother, state Rep. Rebecca Petty, has served in the Arkansas House since 2015.

 Arkansas doesn't have any executions scheduled and its supply of lethal injection drugs expired last year.
 The state has said it is not actively searching for lethal injection drugs.

-An attorney for Roberts told justices that the inmate's schizophrenia made him unable to effectively assist his defense attorneys during his 2000 trial because he believed that jailers were secretly recording him.
+An attorney for Roberts told justices that the inmate's schizophrenia hampered his defense in his 2000 trial because he believed that his jailers were secretly recording him.

-Note: This story has been updated to correct Vincent Wagner's title to deputy solicitor general.
+“The real question is, because of that mental disease, can you effectively assist your counsel in the defense?”
+Scott Braden, a federal public defender representing Roberts, told the court.
+“And that's what we have here.
+Because of Mr. Roberts' mental disease, he was unable to assist his counsel.”